josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 ## Results

 *On Mac*, I was able to reach 80,000.
-However, mysterously a few minutes after running the experiment, my poor Mac crashes everytime without any crash reports in `/Library/Logs/DiagnosticReports` so I'm not able to diagnose what happened.
+However, mysteriously a few minutes after running the experiment, my poor Mac crashes everytime without any crash reports in `/Library/Logs/DiagnosticReports` so I'm not able to diagnose what happened.

 The tcp send and receive buffers on my Mac are 131072 bytes: